sarthakgaur/notes/README.md

     FLAGS:
         -d, --date              The date string will be added to the note.
-        -e, --edit              Open the note file for editing.
         -h, --help              Prints help information
         -l, --list              List all the notes files in the notes directory.
             --list-templates    List all the templates files in the templates directory.
         -V, --version           Prints version information

     OPTIONS:
-        -f, --file <FILE>             The note file to append the note to.
-Default notes.txt.
+        -e, --edit <FILE>             Open the note file for editing.
+Defaults to notes.txt -f, --file <FILE>             The note file to append the note to.
+Defaults to notes.txt.
         -n, --note <note>             The note message.
         -s, --save-template <FILE>    Create or update a template file.
         -t, --template <FILE>         Use the specified template.